Tricot (band): History

 Tricot released their fourth studio album Black on January 29, 2020, and it reached number 27 on the Oricon chart.
 Black was the band's first album to be released by 8902, their newly established label under Cutting Edge.

-To celebrate the tenth anniversary of their formation, Tricot released a new studio album on October 21, 2020 entitled 10, which peaked at number 48 on the Oricon chart.
+To celebrate the tenth anniversary of their formation, Tricot released another new studio album on October 21, 2020 entitled 10, which peaked at number 48 on the Oricon chart.

 Jodeki, Tricot's sixth studio album, was released on December 15, 2021, peaking at number 50 on the Oricon chart.
 It is the band's first double album, consisting of 24 tracks: 12 songs on the first disc, and their instrumental versions on the second disc.
 Supporting the album, the band toured Japan and Europe in the Walking x Walking Tour.

-On December 14, 2022, Tricot released their seventh studio album Fudeki; like Jodeki, it is a 24-track double album with instrumentals of each song on the second disc.
+On December 14, 2022, Tricot released their seventh studio album Fudeki.
+Like Jodeki, it is a 24-track double album with instrumentals of each song on the second disc.
 Fudeki was preceded by lead single "End Roll", released in February 2022 as the opening theme for the Japanese TV series Liar.

+Sagane began maternity leave and a hiatus from touring in May 2024, and Tricot continued to perform live with support bassists.
+The band released the single "Call" on October 5, 2024, as the opening theme for the anime You Are Ms. Servant.
+Sagane returned to live performance in April 2025.

+Artistry

+Despite the band's music containing various elements of math rock, with publications like Rolling Stone describing their "nonstop time-signature shifts" and their "tricky pop" style, and NME explicitly writing of their "frenetic math rock rhythms", Tricot claim to not be familiar with the genre at all.
+The band assert that their sound is not created purposefully.
+Bandwagon journalist Elly Lau wrote of Tricot's resistance to conform to genres, citing their song "Potage" which "crafts a distinct sonic palette that can't be boxed in a single category."

+The band takes inspiration from a number of styles, from pop to heavy metal.
+In 2015, Nakajima cited the Red Hot Chili Peppers, Fall Out Boy, and American Football as major influences.
+In 2021, she additionally cited as influences Ringo Sheena, Morning Musume, and System of a Down.
+Kida's influences include Number Girl and Acidman.

+Talking about their creative process in 2015, the band wrote: "The triggers of our songs are from guitar phrases, which Motifour plays; then we make a cool track before Ikkyu puts vocals on it."

+Nakajima is the band's lead songwriter.
+Her writing style, according to Lau, thematically touches on the metaphysical and "often incorporates surreal imagery and a stream-of-consciousness style."